-- 1. 124 semester hours - 2.
+- 1. 124 semester hours 1 - 2.
 39 upper division semester hours (3000 and 4000 level courses) - 3.
 2.00 grade point average on all work and 2.00 average in major(s) - 4.
-32 semester hours of residence, including at least 20 of the last 32 taken immediately prior to graduation - 5.
+30 of the last 60 semester hours taken immediately prior to graduation must be through Graceland University - 5.
 A recognized major or equivalent - 6.
 INTD1100 Critical Thinking in the Liberal Arts and Sciences 3 s.h. required for all full-time students entering Graceland with a first time freshmen classification (FF). - 7.
 Two winter terms for full-time, baccalaureate students starting with less than 24 semester hours (s.h.) and enrolling in semester-based, campus programs.
 Students with 24-87 s.h. of transfer credit are required to take 1 winter term, and students with 88+ s.h. of transfer credit are required to take no winter terms. - 8.
-Completion of the prescribed general education program (A) or one of the alternatives (B or C) listed below - A. Prescribed general education program (Sample Audit 2009+) (Sample Audit 2008) (Sample Audit 2001-07)
+Completion of the prescribed general education program (A) or one of the alternatives (B or C) listed below:

+A. Prescribed general education program (Sample Audit 2009+)

 NOTE: No course may meet more than one goal.
 Some goals may also be met by approved winter terms.
-Any goal may be met through demonstrated competence rather than coursework Demonstrated competence: Other than coursework, there are many ways in which students may demonstrate that they have satisfied the intent of a goal.
+Any goal may be met through demonstrated competence rather than coursework.

+Demonstrated competence: Other than coursework, there are many ways in which students may demonstrate that they have satisfied the intent of a goal.
 Common options include internships, portfolios, proficiency exams, work experience, independent studies, performance, and excellent achievement in the area.
 For more information about demonstrated competence, students should see their advisor.